Moomins07/100-days-of-code/log.md

 ### Day 15: February 26, 2022

 **Today's Progress**: I completed the first coding challenge of Section 3 Fundamentals part 2.
 In the challenge, I was required to create multiple functions to fulfil certain tasks.
-This included using arrow functions, functions expressions, functins within functions and also an if-else statement.
+This included using arrow functions, functions expressions, functions within functions and also an if-else statement.

 **Thoughts**: Having finally put the knowledge and studying to use has greatly increased my confidence in the use of functions.
 I feel condfident moving on.